REF 2029: What Next?

 1:20 pm

-People, Culture & Environment (PCE) – Pilot Report: Insights & Next Steps
+People, Culture & Environment (PCE): Insights & Next Steps

-With new guidance and pilot outcomes expected this autumn, this session explores the strategic role of PCE in REF 2029.
+With new guidance and pilot outcomes expected in December, this session explores the strategic role of PCE in REF 2029.

 • Linking PCE with researcher development, leadership, and culture